eeels22/dashboard-theme-toggle/README.md

 ### Useful resources

-- ['An accessible toggle' by Kitty Giraudel](https://kittygiraudel.com/2021/04/05/an-accessible-toggle/#button-variant) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- ['An accessible toggle' by Kitty Giraudel](https://kittygiraudel.com/2021/04/05/an-accessible-toggle) - A detailed walkthrough of a HTML + CSS only implementation of an accessible toggle.
+This inspired me to include the check and cross icons in the toggle to make the choices clearer.
 - ['A complete guide to dark mode on the web' by CSS Tricks](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) - Outlines different approaches to implementing dark mode.

 ## Author and acknowledgments

-- Coded by En-Chi Liu [GitHub](https://github.com/eeels22)
+- Coded by En-Chi Liu - [GitHub profile(https://github.com/eeels22)
 - Challenge, UI design and icons provided by [Frontend Mentor](https://www.frontendmentor.io)